apostolisich/hotelio/README.md

 3. Creating and viewing bookings

 ## Installation
-The project is self-contained and it can easily run locally by using the following commands.
+The project is self-contained and it can run locally with the following commands which need to be executed in the project's directory:
 ```
-mvn package
+mvnw package
-mvn spring-boot:run
+mvnw spring-boot:run
 ```
-After running the previous commands, the following endpoints can be accessed using `http://localhost:8080`.
+After running the previous commands, the following endpoints can be accessed using `http://localhost:8080/hotel`.

 **Important:** The user needs to add their own API credentials in `src/main/resources/application.properties` for [Amadeus](https://developers.amadeus.com/) and [ApiDojo](https://rapidapi.com/apidojo/api/travel-advisor/).

 ## Requests/Responses

-**GET /hotel/list?latitude=&longitude=&radius=**
+**GET /list?latitude=&longitude=&radius=**

 Response
 ```